-2021 isn’t just a year that we all anxiously waited for.
-It also marks an important anniversary, as it’s now been 30 years since the first website saw the light of day.
+2021 marked an important anniversary, as it’s been 30 years since the first website saw the light of day.
 Tim Berners-Lee gave us the World Wide Web, changing the world for good.

 Among the many byproducts of this development, the first SEO seeds were planted.
 Over the next three decades, they flourished into an entire jungle that businesses are finding their way through.